ac1ra/NUC7i3BNH-Hackintosh/README.md

 -second partition, "install_osx", HFS+J, remainder
 diskutil partitionDisk /dev/disk1 1 GPT HFS+J "install_osx" R

-<h1>The plist files in this guide require Clover v4658 or newer.
-For full functionality and best choice, use the latest RehabMan build.</h1>
+<b>The plist files in this guide require Clover v4658 or newer.
+For full functionality and best choice, use the latest RehabMan build.</b>

 Clover installer from RehabMan: https://github.com/RehabMan/Clover Download the Clover installer on sourceforge, if you want to update to new version: http://sourceforge.net/projects/cloverefiboot/